Find Affordable College Courses

 About 74% of the students majoring in visual and performing arts at the school are women while 26% are male.

-With a ranking of #6, University of the District of Columbia did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
-Located in the city of Washington, University of the District of Columbia is a public college with a small student population.
+University of the District of Columbia landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
+Located in the city of Washington, University of the District of Columbia is a public school with a small student population.

 Of the 20 students majoring in visual and performing arts at University of the District of Columbia, 55% are male and 45% are female.